Reed-CompBio/spras/docs/htcondor.rst

-   you're working at CHTC, follow their guide for building Apptainer images in an interactive job: https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc.html
+   you're working at CHTC, follow their guide for building Apptainer images in an interactive job: https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc.html Specifically, create the apptainer.sub file on the AP and run ``condor_submit -i apptainer.sub`` on the AP.

    The ``apptainer build`` commands shown above and in the next section are meant to be run from within such an interactive job (or on your